kristinemlarson/gnssrefl/README.md

 Before using the **gnssir** code, I recommend you try **quickLook**.
 This allows you to quickly test various options (elevation angles, frequencies, azimuths).
-The required inputs are station name, year, and doy of year.
+The required inputs are station name, year, and doy of year. **You must have previously translated a RINEX file using rinex2snr for this to work.**

-If the SNR file has not been previously stored, you can provide a properly named RINEX file (lowercase only) in your working directory.
-If it doesn't find a file in either of these places, it will try to pick up the RINEX data from various archives (unavco, sopac, sonel, and cddis) and translate it for you into the correct SNR format (note: this feature might make use of the Fortran translators).

 **quickLook** has stored defaults for analyzing the spectral characteristics of the SNR data.
 In general these defaults are meant to facilitate users where the antenna is less than 5 meters tall.**